astapenkonik/stepik_auto_tests_course_python_selenium/README.md

-Project: Test Automation with Selenium and Python
+This is a homework repository for the course: Test Automation with Selenium and Python